Star Power ... the Next Energy Source?

 Sometimes we want a bit of extra star power: shining, sparkling and oh-so-full of energy.
 They say imitation is the sincerest form of flattery, so why not copy the stars?
 Literally!

-Our Sun is a star, and this ball of hydrogen gas gives off the massive amounts of energy that allows life to thrive on Earth thanks to nuclear fusion.
+Our Sun is a star, and this ball of mainly hydrogen gas gives off the massive amounts of energy that allows life to thrive on Earth thanks to nuclear fusion.
 With the growing need for other sources of sustainable and low carbon emission-producing energy, scientists asked, “could it be written in the stars?”

 What is Our Current Nuclear Energy Method?

 Before we can explore how nuclear fusion could help future energy needs, let’s review what an atom is, and how atoms are used in our current nuclear energy method: fission.
 Atoms are the building blocks of the universe, made from three particles: protons, neutrons and electrons.
 The nucleus of an atom contains the protons and neutrons, while the electrons orbit around the nucleus.
+When a nucleus containing many protons and neutrons is split in a nuclear fission reaction, energy is released in the form of heat.

-Fission occurs when a neutron crashes into the nucleus of a uranium atom and splits it apart, releasing energy and more neutrons.
-The new neutrons formed from fission repeat the process, creating a chain reaction of more energy that generates lots of heat.
+In today's nuclear reactors, fission occurs when a neutron crashes into the nucleus of a uranium atom and splits it apart, releasing energy and more neutrons.
+The newly released neutrons repeat the fission process when they hit nearby uranium nuclei, creating a chain reaction of more energy that generates lots of heat.
+The heat generated by the nuclear fission process is used to boil water at each plant and generate steam, which we use to power our everyday needs.

 The current nuclear fission process is working, which is great, but scientists are prioritizing nuclear fusion research.
 Why?
 Fusion could produce up to four times more power than fission!